 - 1. Sites with an interface with highways and railways (excluding station facing locations) should be designed to minimize noise impacts through internal layout, massing, material treatment, and landscape treatments. - 2.
-Acoustic walls should be designed to minimize visual and incorporate a better interface with the community when engaging with public spaces.
+If necessary, acoustic walls should be designed to minimize visual and noise impacts and incorporate a better interface with the community when engaging with public spaces.